sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 </blockquote>

-<h1 id="lyon">To Lyon</h1>
+<h1 id="lyon">Lyon</h1>

-In late 2024, I embarked on a transformative European journey that wove together cutting-edge AI technology, global policy discussions, and rich cultural experiences.
+In late 2024 (31-Nov-2024 ~ 09-Dec-2024), I embarked on a transformative European journey that wove together cutting-edge AI technology, global policy discussions, and rich cultural experiences.
 The journey began in Lyon, France, where I was invited by <a href="https://en.wikipedia.org/wiki/Jung_Hee_Cheon">a longtime colleague</a> - both a mathematics professor at Seoul National University and CEO of <a href="https://www.cryptolab.co.kr/en/">CryptoLab</a> - to conduct <a href="/#sem-2024">an AI seminar and consultation</a> at their research center.
 This intensive four-day engagement centered on the intersection of artificial intelligence and <a href="https://en.wikipedia.org/wiki/Homomorphic_encryption">homomorphic cryptography</a>, highlighting how academia and industry can collaborate to push the boundaries of secure AI implementations.